It's the "hello world" of physical computing: blinking an LED.

-I began with the book, reading the basic theory behind physical computing.
-Then I switched over to an actual, real life Arduino board, which I had ordered.
+You begin with the book, reading the basic theory behind physical computing.
+Then you switch over to an actual, real life Arduino board, which you had ordered.

-I followed the instructions, plugged in a few things, copied some code, and -- yes -- made the LED on the Arduino board blink according to a pattern I chose.
+You follow the instructions, plug in a few things, copy some code, and -- yes -- made the LED on the Arduino board blink according to a pattern you chose.

-It was rudimentary, but it brought together physical and digital computing in a vivid way.
+It's rudimentary, but it brings together physical and digital computing in a vivid way.

-Directing electrons around a small plate of fiberglass and epoxy, making them do what you want them to do -- that's exciting and illuminating in a quiet way: an epiphany that requires only a laptop computer, a few electronic parts, and a book held open with a jar of honey (this was all taking place on my kitchen table).
+Directing electrons around a small plate of fiberglass and epoxy, making them do what you want them to do -- that's exciting and illuminating in a quiet way: an epiphany that requires only a laptop computer, a few electronic parts, and a book held open with a jar of honey (this is all taking place on your kitchen table).

 That's one reason why Arduinos are so popular.
 They unpack what has traditionally been tightly jammed together into circuit boards, unlabelled and unexplained.